Therapy for men

 Trauma and PTSD

 Whether it's childhood trauma, an accident, assault, or loss, trauma rewires the nervous system and shows up in ways that don't always look like "trauma."
-It may surface as hypervigilance, emotional flatness, avoidance, rage, or disconnection.
+Trauma in men may surface as hypervigilance, emotional flatness, avoidance, rage, or disconnection.
 EMDR therapy is one of the most validated trauma treatments available, with strong endorsement from the U.S. Department of Veterans Affairs National Center for PTSD.
 Learn more about how EMDR works for men.

 Grief and Loss